espressif/esp-idf/docs/en/api-guides/esp-wifi-mesh.rst

 - Which layer the parent node candidate is situated on
 - The number of downstream connections (child nodes) the parent node candidate currently has

 The selection of the preferred parent node will always prioritize the parent node candidate on the shallowest layer of the network (including the root node).
-This helps minimize the total number of layers in an ESP-MESH network when upstream connections are formed.
+This helps minimize the total number of layers in an ESP-WIFI-MESH network when upstream connections are formed.
 For example, given a second layer node and a third layer node, the second layer node will always be preferred.

 If there are multiple parent node candidates within the same layer, the parent node candidate with the least child nodes will be preferred.
 This criteria has the effect of balancing the number of downstream connections amongst nodes of the same layer.